volkertb/ich2player/README.txt

 .wav file player for DOS

+Originally developed and shared by:

 jeff leyda
 jeff@silent.net
 sep 02 2002

+(With some small modifications/additions made by Volkert de Buisonjé)

-Uses the Intel 810 or 815 chipset (or anything with the ICH2 southbridge) No drivers required. (there aren't any for DOS anyway!)
+Uses AC'97 audio on supported Intel chipsets (ICH/ICH0/ICH2/ICH3/ICH4/ICH5/ESB/ICH6/ICH7 southbridge, or 440MX chipset) No drivers required. (there aren't any for DOS anyway!)